-Glottiphyllum cruciatum is restricted to a few sites in the Little Karoo between Oudtshoorn and Calitzdorp.
-The plant sprawls in gravelly soils, not becoming taller than 15 cm.
+Glottiphyllum cruciatum is a sprawling leaf succulent no taller than 15 cm, although its stems spread, becoming 50 cm long.
 The generic name means leaf resembling a uvula.
 The specific epithet means in the form of a cross.

 The succulent leaf pairs are finger-like, erect and triangular in cross-section.
 The leaf surfaces are shiny, hairless and bright green.